A guide to bikepacking

-I use a Clikstand (www.clikstand.com) as a means of streamlining my otherwise bulky Trangia.
+I use a Clikstand backpacking stove as a means of streamlining my otherwise bulky Trangia.
 On a tight budget?
-Cut costs by buying a cheap tarp or even a bivvy bag (www.alpkit.com/hunka), making an alcohol-burning stove (www.zenstoves.net), and investing in a summer down sleeping bag.
+Cut costs by buying a cheap tarp or even a bivvy bag, making an alcohol-burning stove, and investing in a summer down sleeping bag.
 A summer bag can be extended for autumnal use through the use of a silk liner or a vapour-barrier liner.

 There are plenty of prepared, hydrated meals available in outdoor stores that save weight and bulk, but they can be expensive.
 As an alternative to them (and instant noodles), here’s a simple, quick, cheap and high-carb recipe I favour for overnight trips: red lentils with basmati rice.

-Alternatively, a smartphone is a very useful device if you have the means to keep it charged.
-I use a Son 28 dynamo hub and a Bright Bike Revolution USB charger (37g, www.brightbikelabs.com).
-When using my iPhone, I like Gaia’s (www.gaiagps.com) navigational app best.
+Alternatively, a smartphone is very useful if you have the means to keep it charged.
+I use a Son 28 dynamo hub and a Sinewaves Revolution USB charger (37g).
+When using my iPhone, I like Gaia’s navigational app best.

-GPX files can be found online, swapped on forums, or created and shared with Google Earth or the likes of programs like Topofusion (www.topofusion.com) and Ride With GPS (www.ridewithgps.com).
-Wikiloc (http://es.wikiloc.com/wikiloc/home.do) is a great source for European GPX files.
+GPX files can be found online, swapped on forums, or created and shared with Google Earth or the likes of services like Topofusion and Ride with GPS.
+Wikiloc is a great resource for European GPX files.

 More luggage, more tarmac

 Currently riding round the world, Kurt Sandiforth has a particularly interesting set-up, using home-sewn bikepacking bags and slimline, rattle-free panniers, fixed to a Surly Pugsley with 4in tyres.
-Visit his website, www.bikegreaseandcoffee.com for dirt road touring inspiration.
+Visit his website for dirt road touring inspiration.